 The V3 does not need a seperate power supply for welding times below 50ms.
 It can be directly connected to the car batteries or Lipos positive pole.
 For the older V2 a 12V 2A or 1A power supply works good.
 Alternatively a 3s Lipo / Liion battery also works perfectly.

 Yes in the new V3 you can directly power it from the car battery or Lipo for welding times below 50ms.
 For V2 or older in the standard configuration you need a seperate power supply or battery.

 But if you add a 470µF 25V capacitor between the Arduinos Vin and GND you can power the V2 and older Arduino Board from the car battery.
 More infos on the Mod

-No, you need a car battery.
+No, you need a car battery or Lipo.
 A pc power supply can not give you enough Amps to weld.
-You need about 400A.
+You need at least 400A.
 Typicall power supplys can deliver maximum 50A.
 Also power supplys usually dont like to be shorted, which is what the welder does.